- Bend and Central Oregon COVID-19 Information and Toolkit

 Shop Local While Staying Home

-Restaurants, breweries, and bakeries in Bend are open for take-out and delivery only.
-Many have increased their cleaning protocols to meet or exceed the CDC’s recommendations, and we encourage you to contact any establishment directly before ordering.
+Many restaurants, breweries, and bakeries in Bend are open for take-out and delivery.
+Some are starting to open for limited in-house dining with extra safety precautions in place.
+We encourage you to contact any establishment directly before ordering or visiting.
 We will update this information as it changes and becomes available.

 Everyone, whether you’re feeling funky, suspect you’ve been exposed to the Coronavirus, or feel perfectly fine, please practice social distancing.
 Work from home if you can, wash your hands often, and avoid touching your face.
 For more tips, visit the CDC website.